websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 1. Download an Elasticsearch archive from [Elastic's website](https://www.elastic.co).

     ```important::
-       Download the latest Elasticsearch archive compatible with your Liferay version.
+       Download the latest Elasticsearch archive `compatible with your Liferay version <./connecting-to-elasticsearch.html#available-liferay-connector-applications.md>`_.
     ```

 1. Extract the archive contents to a local folder where you want to run Elasticsearch.
 This folder is your *Elasticsearch Home*.

 1. Install the required Elasticsearch plugins by running these commands in your `[Elasticsearch Home]/bin` folder:

    ```bash
    ./elasticsearch-plugin install analysis-icu
    ```